strapi-training/strapi-template-to-customize/minimum-requirements-for-a-strapi-template.md

 The [create strapi CLI](https://github.com/strapi/strapi/tree/master/packages/create-strapi-app) uses a convention that allows custom starters to be referenced by their corresponding shortcut name.

-To provide this convnetion in your custom strapi template, be sure to name your strapi template repo using the following pattern:
+To provide this convention in your custom strapi template, be sure to name your strapi template repo using the following pattern:

 `strapi-template-<your_template_name>`